CACT runs a number of disability programmes including the infamous Upbeats, Charlton’s favourite Down’s syndrome team.

 This programme is run in conjunction with the South London Special League with weekly sessions available.
 A team then player in fixtures at a central venue in Kettering on a monthly basis.

-Early Help and Prevention also deliver a range of programmes in targeted areas across Greenwich, Bexley and Kent to reduce anti social behavior.
+The Early Help and Prevention strand also delivers a range of programmes in targeted areas across Greenwich, Bexley and Kent to reduce anti-social behaviour.

 The programmes engage with some of the most hard to reach young people in the community by delivering football sessions and a range of alternative activity sessions to young people at a time when they could be otherwise be engaged in anti-social behaviour.